rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Shebang

-The first line of a Rust source file can contain a shebang, for use with tools that want to treat Rust a scripts.
+The first line of a Rust source file can contain a shebang

     #! /usr/local/bin/rustx